nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 What order the list has.

-As the data where lists are being used in GP Connect is structured it is simple for the consuumer to put in order.
+As the data where lists are being used in GP Connect is structured, it is simple for the consumer to put in order.

 ### note ###